EFFECTIVE MANAGEMENT OF OSTEOARTHRITIS FOR PATIENTS IN NEW JERSEY

 For better or worse, osteoarthritis is generally a consequence of living longer.
 As osteoarthritis progresses, damage to the cartilage can also compromise how the muscles, ligaments, and bones function.
 In the advanced stages of osteoarthritis, bones can rub against each other – causing severe, often life-changing symptoms.
 That’s why the management of osteoarthritis is so crucial.

 Many people often confuse rheumatoid arthritis and osteoarthritis.
 This is one of the questions that we are asked most often.
 Simply put — unlike rheumatoid arthritis, which develops because the immune system is not working correctly – osteoarthritis is caused by many factors, most of which are related to daily life.
 Rheumatoid arthritis treatment methods will differ from osteoarthritis remedies.
-That said, a leading factor which can make osteoarthritis worse is obesity: When the knees, shoulders, and hips carry extra weight over a long period of time – the constant increased pressure can damage joints, making the management of osteoarthritis a more painful and difficult task over time.
+That said, a leading factor that can make osteoarthritis worse is obesity.
+When the knees, shoulders, and hips carry extra weight over a long period of time – the constant increased pressure can damage joints, making the management of osteoarthritis a more painful and difficult task over time.

-In addition to normal aging, athletes and weekend warriors may develop osteoarthritis earlier than others because of the increased stress and injury that come with these types of activities.
+In addition to normal aging, athletes and “weekend warriors” may develop osteoarthritis earlier than others because of the increased stress and injury that come with these types of activities.
 Moreover, someone whose work demands continual heavy lifting may suffer from joint injury due to overuse.

-Genetics may also play a role in whether someone develops osteoarthritis: For example, if a parent had “bad knees” due to osteoarthritis, there may be a genetic propensity for their children to develop similar problems as they age into adulthood.
+Genetics may also play a role in whether someone develops osteoarthritis.
+For example, if a parent had “bad knees” due to osteoarthritis, there may be a genetic propensity for their children to develop similar problems as they age into adulthood.

 Osteoarthritis Diagnosis - How it Works